sbender9/signalk-venus-plugin/README.md

 When using option B or C go enter the hostname or ipaddress of the Venus device in the plugin configuration.

 Also ensure that MQTT is turned on in the GX-devices Services Settings.

+Option D is mostly usefull for developer testing/debugging with other peoples systems, but could also be used if running signalk in a different location or network that the GC device